vedit/kubectl-rltop/CONTRIBUTING.md

 - Check existing issues and pull requests
 - Review the documentation

-Thank you for contributing to kubectl-rl-top!
+Thank you for contributing to kubectl-rltop!